kaize0409/GPN_Graph-Few-shot/README.md

 ## Graph Prototypical Networks (GPN)

-This is the source code of paper "Be More with Less: Hypergraph Attention Networks for Inductive Text Classification".
+This is the source code of paper "Graph Prototypical Networks for Few-shot Learning on Attributed Networks".

 ## Requirements